SamSteffen/ECHO-Marketing/README.md

 ---

 ## Summary
-- In general, the data shows that despite steady and in some cases rapid increase of email recipients over time, attendance at ECHO sessions remains relatively constant.
+> In general, the data shows that despite steady and in some cases rapid increase of email recipients over time, attendance at ECHO sessions remains relatively constant.
+This suggests that the increase in email recipients may be necessary to maintain steady attendance rates.
-- New attendees appear in greater numbers at series kickoffs.
+> New attendees appear in greater numbers at series kickoffs.
 This could be explained by various "special" email campaigns that are baked into the new series launches, that involve sending unsolicited emails to a wide list of contacts and promoting the information in partner publications for months in advance of the start-date.

 #### Questions for Further Analysis
 - If attendance remains constant despite increased email recipients, does this indicate that the attendees at ECHO sessions are circulating or are the sessions being attended consistently by the same audience?
 Further analysis is needed to determine this.
 - Do people forward our emails?
 - How many people are estimated to "fall through the cracks" because we lack a stable/reliable CRM (customer relations manager)?
-- What is the impact of in-person proselytizing on session attendance and series registration (such as in-person conferences, site-visits, watch-parties, etc.)
+- What is the impact of in-person proselytizing on session attendance and series registration (such as in-person conferences, site-visits, watch-parties, etc.)?
+- Using cumulative email and attendance data, establish a metric that can be used to determine successful versus unsuccessful email campaigns for future marketing purposes.

 # Presentation
 A slideshow of this presentation is available [here.](https://docs.google.com/presentation/d/1HqHPVBiaXds5e4nAytt1Akn5_7-cgEegw21cDGeyglk/edit?usp=sharing)